Serbian Monastery of Holy Archangels, Jerusalem: History

-Serbian king Stefan Milutin had the monastery built for the needs of Serbian monks in Jerusalem following victory in battle in Asia Minor.
+Serbian king Stefan Milutin had the monastery built for the needs of Serbian monks in Jerusalem following victory in the Battle of Gallipoli in Asia Minor.
 It was built on the ruins of an old Byzantine monastery that existed from the 4th to the 9th century.
 Milutin's chronicler, Archbishop Danilo, wrote in his chronicle that King Milutin sent elite warriors under the command of general Novak Grebostrek to his father-in-law, the Byzantine emperor Andronicus II Palaeologus to help fight the Ottoman Turks.
 Archbishop Danilo wrote: "Serbs cut their bodies like a reed."
 After this victory, King Milutin built the church of the Holy Archangels, and then he built lodgings, a small hospital, and an inn for all Serbian and Slavic monks and worshipers in the Holy Land.
 As per the Carian Charters of Serbian emperor Stefan Dušan (Karejske hrisovulje Stefana Dušana) from 1350, he decorated, fortified, and donated to the temple.
 In 1348 emperor Dušan had ordered for setting aside 500 perpers from the Serbian-Ragusan salt tax, 100 perpers from the Monastery of the Holy Saviour on Bojana, and then endowed (metochion) the Vranjina Monastery on Skadar Lake to the Jerusalem monastery.
 Also, Ragusa would undertake to endow the Church of the Holy Archangels in Jerusalem after receiving revenues of 2,000 perpers from the purchase of Ston on the Pelješac peninsula from Serbia.
 The monastery received an annual 100 perpers from Ston.
 The monastery of the Holy Archangels Michael and Gabriel was ruled by Serbian monks for about 300 years.
 After the Ottoman conquest of Serbia, the monastery in Jerusalem was helped by Russian monarchs and nobility.

 Russian monks, who did not have their own monastery in Palestine, also began to gather there.
 Around 1400, the Russian archimandrite Gretenije states that the monastery stands on the spot where God destroyed the Assyrian army of 108,000 soldiers.
 Russian deacon Zosimus wrote 1419-1421 that the monastery belongs to the Serbian brotherhood and that the abbot is called Paisije.
 From the Chrysostom of Mara Branković, the wife of Sultan Murat II and daughter of Đurađ Branković, it can be seen that this monastery was deserted for a while in the second half of the 15th century, probably due to cholera.
 For a time, this monastery was a convent of the monastery of Saint Sabbas the Consecrated, which the sultan confirmed with a firman (decree) from 1537, as well as Sultan Mehmed III in 1601.
 Vasilije Posnyakov in 1558-1561 found in the monastery Serbian monks from the Sabbas monastery and mentioned that two monks went to Imperial Russia to ask the emperor for financial aid in the renovation of the monastery, and then to Constantinople to receive permission.
 At the beginning of the 17th century, Jan Kutvik estimated that there were more than 100 monks in the monastery.
 The Serbs then ran out of money, so they sold the monastery to Patriarch Theophanes III of Jerusalem (1608-1644) in 1623.